 If you are constrained from structuring the implementation project ideally, the following considerations below will assist you in shaping your objectives:

-2. Throw perfectionism out the window.
+- Throw perfectionism out the window.
 The goal is not perfect procedures.
-The essence of a Quality System is documentation to explain the intent, records to capture reality, internal auditing, and monitoring to identify the gaps and CAPA to improve and maintain effectiveness.
+The essence of a Quality System is documentation to explain the intent, records to capture reality, internal auditing and monitoring to identify the gaps, and CAPA to improve and maintain effectiveness.
 The Deming Plan-Do-Check-Act cycle assumes that you are never perfect.)

-5. Be especially careful to ensure that the auditor can tick off all the essential points, and find how you have fulfilled the requirements without hunting too hard.
+- Be especially careful to ensure that the auditor can tick off all the essential points and find how you have fulfilled the requirements without hunting too hard.
 All the required procedures and records must be in place.
 It’s more important to address 100% of the requirements than to perfect 80% and skip the last 20%.

-6. Accept that there may be nonconformities that have to be dealt with after the certification audit.
+- Accept that nonconformities may have to be dealt with after the certification audit.
 Set the organizational expectation around this and build time for it into your schedule.
 Ask your certification body early to tell you the timeframe for dealing with nonconformities.

 Setting Expectations